Anautogeny: Anatomy and physiology

-Anautogeny and consequent blood-feeding is seen mainly among the dipteran insects, including mosquitoes, black flies, sand flies, horse flies, and biting midges.
+Anautogeny and consequent blood-feeding is seen mainly among the dipteran flies, including mosquitoes, black flies, sand flies, horse flies, and biting midges.
 Most anautogenous dipterans possess sharp, blade-like mandibles for extracting blood, though these mouthparts are often underdeveloped in the male.
 Since these species get additional nourishment from other fluid foods such as nectar or fruit juices, they exhibit a "dual sense of hunger" by which they regulate their intake of sugary foods and proteinaceous foods separately.

 In insects (as in other non-mammalian animals), egg maturation begins with vitellogenesis, the deposition of yolk proteins triggered by the release of juvenile hormones.
 In anautogenous mosquitoes, yolk production genes are strongly activated after a blood meal through a process involving the target of rapamycin signal pathway.
 In particular, certain amino acids found in the blood proteins seem to be necessary for the activation of the vitellogenin gene.